eldiaman/eldiaman.github.io/csprogramme.md

+Year overview
+--------------------------------------------------
 TODO: Needs some more thought
---------------------------------------------------
 - Winter semester is: 1 September to 15 January
   + Study week: Free week to study 16-22 Jan
   + Exam weeks: 23 Jan - 8 Feb